GRI 102-16, GRI 102-17, GRI 102-19, GRI 102-20, GRI 102-26, GRI 102-32, GRI 102-33, GRI 206-1, GRI 307-1

 GRI 102-18, GRI 102-19, GRI 102-20

-In fiscal year 2020, 50Hertz’s management consisted of five members: Stefan Kapferer (Chief Executive Officer), Dr. Dirk Biermann (Chief Markets & System Operations Officer), Sylvia Borcherding (Chief Human Resources Officer), Dr. Frank Golletz (Chief Technical Officer) and Marco Nix (Chief Financial Officer).
-The Chief Digital Officer Michael von Roeder rounds off the extended management team.
+Different agreements delegate the operational management of Eurogrid GmbH to 50Hertz’s Executive Committee.
+In the 2021 financial year, the latter comprised five members: Stefan Kapferer (Chief Executive Officer); Dr Dirk Biermann (Chief Markets and System Operations Officer); Sylvia Borcherding (Chief Human Resources Officer); Dr. Frank Golletz (Chief Technical Officer); and Marco Nix (Chief Financial Officer).
+Additionally, Michael von Roeder, 50Hertz’s Chief Digital Officer, completed the extended executive board.

-50Hertz always acts in accordance with the law.
-Its business activities are subject to numerous national and European regulations.
-The following main laws and European regulations provide the framework for our business activities:
+50Hertz’s activities are carried out in line with current legislation.
+Our business activities are subject to numerous national and European regulations.
+The following important laws and European ordinances and directives provide the framework for our business activities:

-• the EnWG (German Energy Industry Act)• the EEG (German Renewable Energy Sources Act)• the NEMoG (German Grid User Charge Modernisation Act)• the KWKG (German Combined Heat and Power Act)• the BImSchG (Federal Immission Control Act)• the BNatSchG (Federal Act for the Protection of Nature)• the German Digitisation of the Energy Transition Act• the EU Energy Efficiency Directive• the Fauna-Flora-Habitat (FFH) Directive• the EU Birds Directive.
+• the Energy Industry Act (EnWG)• the Renewable Energy Sources Act (EEG)• the Grid Fee Modernisation Act (NEMog)• the Heat and Power Cogeneration Act (KWKG)• the Federal Immission Control Act (BImSchG)• the Federal Nature Conservation Act (BNatSchG)• the Act on the Digitalisation of the Energy Transition• the European Energy Efficiency Directive• the EU Habitats Directive and• the EU Birds Directive.

 GRI 102-16, GRI 415-1